NBA Rumors: Gordon Hayward Reveals ‘Most Frustrating Part’ Of His Second Season With Boston Celtics

 Boston Celtics small forward Gordon Hayward hasn’t been his usual self since returning from the grave injury that ended his 2017-18 NBA season.
 From being a superstar in Utah, Hayward turned into an inconsistent contributor for the Celtics this season.
-In 58 games he played, Hayward is only averaging 10.7 points, 4.4 rebounds, and 3.5 assists on 43.2 percent shooting from the field and 32.8 percent shooting from beyond the arc.
+In 58 games played, Hayward is only averaging 10.7 points, 4.4 rebounds, and 3.5 assists on 43.2 percent shooting from the field and 32.8 percent shooting from beyond the arc.

-With his struggle on both ends of the floor, Celtics Head Coach Brad Stevens was forced to demote Gordon Hayward to the bench.
+With his struggle on both ends of the floor, Celtics Head Coach Brad Stevens was forced to demote Hayward to the bench.
 In a recent interview with Jackie MacMullan of ESPN, the 28-year-old small forward said that he’s aware that most people, specifically Celtics’ fans, are disappointed with his performance in the 2018-19 NBA season.
 Hayward revealed that the “most frustrating part” of his second season with the Celtics is he’s consistently being asked if he’s “back.”

 “The most frustrating part is that I’m constantly being asked if I’m ‘back.’
 Back to what?
 Because the situation is completely different now.”

-Gordon Hayward admitted that he’s yet to regain his All-Star form since returning from an injury.
-However, Hayward wants people to know that his poor performance shouldn’t all be blamed to his previous injury.
+Hayward admitted that he’s yet to regain his All-Star form since returning from an injury.
+However, he wants people to know that his poor performance shouldn’t all be blamed on his previous injury.
 Hayward said that even if he’s 100 percent healthy, there are games where he won’t be given the opportunity to showcase his full potential.

 “Even if I was fully healthy, there would be nights, production-wise, where the numbers just aren’t going to be there,” Hayward said.
 “Somebody gets hot or I’m not shooting well, and we go in a different direction, and that’s how it’s going to be.
 And that’s never happened to me before.
 When it does happen, it’s like, ‘Oh, physically he’s not there yet.’
 In my mind, I’m saying, ‘No, no, I’m fine.
 The opportunities just weren’t there.'”